[FuelPHP 1.7] Run tasks from tasks

 $ oil refine TheTask sugoi

-Next time, we'll consider something a little more complicated: how to call a task within a module from within a task.
+Next time, we'll look at something a little more complicated: how to call a task in a module from within a task

 1